opticspy/lightpipes/README.md

 **Raspberry Pi:**

 We encountered problems when installing it on a Raspberry Pi 4.0.
 It seems that pyFFTW package is not compatible with the Raspberry (ARM processor).
 Maybe they will solve that in the future.
-In the mean time you can install the latest C++ version, 1.2.0, of LightPipes when Python 3.7 is installed on your Raspberry Pi.
+In the mean time you can follow the instructions in the [install section](https://opticspy.github.io/lightpipes/install.html#known-installation-problems) of our documentation to install pyFFTW on a Raspberry PI, or install the latest C++ version, 1.2.0, of LightPipes when Python 3.7 is installed on your Raspberry Pi.
 Type at a terminal prompt:

 	sudo pip3 install LightPipes==1.2.0